bytefair/eulerplate/README.markdown

 __v3.0__ - First official release.
 Lots of bugfixes.
 Upped major version number to coincide with the HTML5 Boilerplate release number.

 __v3.1__ - Bugfixes and documentation

+__v3.2__ - Updated Boilerplate to 3.0.2 and removed WordPress CSS from stylesheet